alphagov/paas-billing/README.md

 ### `GET /billable_events`

-BillableEvents have all the same details as UsageEvents but they also contain a `price` field shows the cost calculated for the event.
+BillableEvents have all the same details as UsageEvents, but they also contain a `price` field shows the cost calculated for the event.

 **Authorization:**